There are now 3 possible online modes for units:

-- Students are able to (1) develop elementary skills in reading, writing, listening and speaking in the Spanish language; (2) be familiar with sociolinguistic conventions in Spanish; (3) have an elementary knowledge of culture and society in Spanish-speaking countries; (4) develop independent learning skills and interpersonal skills; and (5) have an increased awareness of language and language use in both Spanish and English.
+Students are able to (1) demonstrate elementary skills in reading, writing, listening and speaking in the Spanish language; (2) demonstrate familiarity with sociolinguistic conventions in Spanish; (3) demonstrate an elementary knowledge of culture and society in Spanish-speaking countries; (4) use independent learning skills and interpersonal skills; and (5) demonstrate an increased awareness of language and language use in both Spanish and English.

-- Indicative assessments in this unit are as follows: (1) short tests and online exercises; (2) oral participation and role-play; and (3) examination or project (summer delivery only).
+Indicative assessments in this unit are as follows: (1) online tests; (2) speaking test; and (3) written composition.
 Further information is available in the unit outline.

 - Unit Coordinator(s)